Portable ethanol fuel testi kits are a simple solution to protect gas-powered engines from too high alcohol content in gasoline.

 See About Ethanol Fuels and Ethanol History

-Fuels with ethanol will get lower MPG
+Fuels with ethanol will get lower MPG due to lower energy (BTU) of alcohol.

 Are you taking necessary precautions when using ethanol-blend gasoline?